smelc/jcommander/README.markdown

 JCommander
 ==========

+## Why this fork?

+This fork is for me [@smelc](https://github.com/smelc) to learn [Bazel](https://bazel.build/).
+Bazel is overkill for JCommander's codebase, but it's a good training ground.

+The rest of the original JCommander README follows below.

+## JCommander

 This is an annotation based parameter parsing framework for Java 8 (JCommander 1.x), 11 (JCommander 2.x) and 17 (JCommander 3.x).

 Here is a quick example: